Ficool

 "What are you talking about?
 I know I've gone a little overboard with you, but I wasn't too harsh," confessed Solisia, concerned about him.

 "Look behind!
 There he is, behind you!
 Quick!
-The devil stands there!" the boy bellowed, pointing at the figure's direction.
+The devil stands there!" the boy bellowed, pointing in the figure's direction.

 "I must have been tired.
 I saw something, but I guess it was my own imagination.
 Sorry for the inconvenience.
 I'm going to sleep.
 Bye," he told them, going to his tent and leaving them puzzled.